libwasm/libwasm/README.md

 Linwasm is a library to manipulate webassembly files from C++.
-It also contains an assembler (converting .wat to .wasm), a dissassembler (converting .wasm to .wat), a coonverter between sequential code and folded code and a coonverter from a text file to a C file.
+It also contains an assembler (converting .wat to .wasm), a dissassembler (converting .wasm to .wat), a converter between sequential code and folded code and a converter from a text file to a C file.

 ## New feature: generating c code for scripts (.wast files).